Batman: Curse of the White Knight: Plot

 Batman hijacks a press briefing by Montoya to reveal his identity to the city, and also to state that he will be dissolving his company and his inheritance will be used to fund nonprofits to rebuild Gotham, before asking that all citizens stay inside so he can hunt Azrael without hurting anyone.
 Later at GTO, he explains that he will turn himself in once it is over.
 As the police and vigilantes prepare to hunt Azrael down, Dick tries to talk Bruce out of killing him when they find him, but is unsuccessful.
 Batman manages to catch Azrael, but as he fires a gun at him is unable to hit him, and Azrael captures him.
 As Azrael describes what he sees in Bruce and their destinies, and tells Bruce there will be a flood, Dick saves Bruce but sees that he has a gun.
 The two argue, and Dick pleads for Bruce not to kill Azrael, who manages to escape in a nearby Coast Guard helicopter and heads to the reservoir to destroy it.
 Batman heads to the reservoir after taking two rapiers with the Wayne crest that Alfred had shown him how to use in the past.
 After shooting down Azrael's stolen helicopter, Bruce manages to convince Azrael to fight with their swords.
 After a brutal duel, Azrael insults Bruce's parents and if they knew about their bloodline, enraging Bruce to cut the former's throat.
 Bruce refuses to let Valley die, and attempts to give a blood transfusion as Valley tells of how Blood, the last knight of St. Dumas, found Edmond Wayne's daughter with a prostitute and hid her in the Order under the name "Valley", and acknowledges Batman as the true protector of Gotham before dying.

 Bruce turns himself in at GCPD headquarters, and talks to Harley (disguised as a police officer), thanking her and saying she saved his soul.
 As he is taken away, Lucius Fox oversees the transfer of the Wayne funds; as well, GCPD gains a large portion, to spend on upgrades including new vehicles with the possibility of recruiting new vigilantes to the GTO.
-As Bruce sits in jail awaiting trial, he explains to his guard that he had him placed on duty so they could talk.
-It is revealed that his guard is Jason Todd.
+As Bruce sits in jail awaiting trial, he explains to his guard, who is revealed to be Jason Todd, that he put him on duty so they could talk.